 Quantum state resolved dynamics in cold nanoscale molecules

 A rigorous understanding of structure and dynamics in pristine, isolated, and typically small molecular systems has been made possible through high resolution spectroscopy.
-Extending this level of characterization to systems of transitional size, on the brink of treatment with standard molecular tools, is becoming possible using novel optical and cold molecule technologies.
-We will use cavity-enhanced frequency comb spectroscopy and buffer gas cooling techniques to fully resolve individual quantum states in unprecedentedly complex nanoscale molecular systems.
-The combination of broadband, sensitive, and high resolution frequency comb spectroscopy with cold molecule sources will facilitate future research avenues in laboratory astrophysics, aerosol science, and state preparation of large molecules.
+This information is essential to develop a complete understanding of many-body quantum mechanics, benchmark state-of-the-art theoretical methods, and build libraries of molecular fingerprints.
+Achieving a similarly detailed picture of molecules of transitional size, on the brink of treatment with our current toolkit, is an important frontier in modern physical chemistry.
+This goal is met with intrinsic challenges that can be overcome with novel spectroscopic and cold molecule techniques.
+We use cavity-enhanced frequency comb spectroscopy and buffer gas cooling techniques to fully resolve individual rovibrational quantum states in unprecedentedly complex molecular systems.
+This work will bridge our understanding of small molecules with that of emergent phenomena in extended materials, and will facilitate future research avenues in laboratory astrophysics, aerosol science, and quantum information.